GenieFramework/Genie.jl/README.md

 route("/bgbooks", BooksController.billgatesbooks)
 ```

 That's all!
-If you now visit `http://localhost:8000/bgbooks` you'll see Bill's Gates list of recommended books for 2017.
+If you now visit `http://localhost:8000/bgbooks` you'll see Bill's Gates list of recommended books.

 ### Adding views
+Coming soon

 ---